Click for detailed status

 Nvidia RTX Pro 6000¶

 Programs compiled with CUDA 12 libraries will not run on Blackwell GPUs such as the Nvidia RTX Pro 6000.
-Since CUDA 13 is relatively new and not used yet by many programs, we opted to not open the new RTX Pro 6000 GPUs to all jobs since we expect most would fail.
+Since CUDA 13 is relatively new and not used yet by many programs, we decided to not open the new RTX Pro 6000 GPUs to all jobs since we expect most would fail.

 Only batch jobs explicitly requesting the RTX Pro 6000 GPU can therefore run on these nodes, e.g.,